BadgeUp/badgeup-dotnet-client/README.md

 // create an event
 var badgeupEvent = new Event("some_user", "jump", new Modifier { Inc = 1 });

-//Use DateTimeOffset for Timestamp in order to preserve original timezone offset badgeupEvent.Timestamp = DateTimeOffset.Parse("2017-01-01T18:00:00+05:30");
+// optionally provide a DateTimeOffset for when the event occurred badgeupEvent.Timestamp = DateTimeOffset.Parse("2017-01-01T18:00:00+05:30");

 //send an event